High Resolution and High-Speed Live Optical Flow Velocimetry

-In summary, the proposed OFV setup and algorithm enable high-rate Live PIV experiments without excessive data buffering, and strengthens opportunities for closed-loop flow-control or rapid in-situ diagnostics.
-It also allows for a huge gain in time and power consumption for post-processing.
-Practical guidance emerges from the benchmarks: favor rich image texture (high seeding), use smaller kernels for higher gradients, tune pyramid levels to inter-frame displacement, and monitor $D/R$ as a simple gradient proxy.
-A companion application paper will extend the validation to laboratory flows and explore novel experimental applications.
+In summary, the proposed OFV setup and algorithm enable high--frequencies Live PIV experiments without excessive data buffering.
+It is now possible to extract the data of interest (either local probes or global quantities) directly during the experiments, without having to store the raw data.
+It also opens new opportunities for closed-loop flow-control, rare events detection or rapid in-situ diagnostics.
+It additionally allows for significant time and power consumption savings, either through fast post-processing or direct live measurements of the quantities of interest, avoiding data storage and post-processing.
+Practical guidance emerges from the benchmarks: favor rich image texture (high seeding that we understand can be a limitation depending on the application), use smaller kernels for higher gradients, tune pyramid levels to inter-frame displacement and monitor $D/R$ as a simple gradient proxy.
+A companion application paper will extend the validation to laboratory flows and explore a novel experimental application.